Cadamosto Seamount

 Cadamosto Seamount is a seamount in the Cape Verde islands, 25 km southwest of Brava.
 It rises to a depth of 1380 m and partially overlaps with Brava.
 The seamount appears to be one of the recently active volcanic centres of the Cape Verde islands and has produced phonolite.
 The seamount has had intense volcanic eruptions in the late Pleistocene, and recent seismic activity indicates that volcanism is ongoing.

 Geography and geomorphology

-Cadamosto Seamount lies about 25 km southwest of the island of Brava in the Cape Verde islands.
+Cadamosto Seamount lies about 25 km southwest of the island of Brava in the Cape Verde islands and within the Cabo Verde exclusive economic zone.
 Its name refers to Alvise Cadamosto, who discovered the Cape Verde islands in 1456.

 The seamount is c.
 15 km wide at its foot and partially overlaps with Brava.
 Cadamosto and Brava may be part of a larger northeast-southwest trending alignment of volcanoes.
 It rises from a depth of 4000 m to about 1380 m depth and has a summit with three separate, well-preserved volcanic centres.
 Sediment cover is sparse and there is evidence of hydrothermal alteration and of recent activity in the form of spatter deposits.
-Agglutinates and lavas form most of the seamount.
+Agglutinates and lavas form most of the seamount, with sheet and pillow lavas cropping out in the summit region, some hydrothermally altered.
 Numerous craters and small volcanic cones dot its flanks which bear evidence of sector collapses.